 “Okay.”
 I found myself giving in.
 I didn’t know why but I was curious.
 Plus, he wanted me to meet her and not Damien.
 That just made me smirk.
 “I’ll come but you have to buy me a drink.”

 “Deal!”
 Scorpius ran up and hugged me.
 I froze against his touch.
 I just sat there limply until he let go.
 “I can’t wait.
-I’ll meet you outside the The Hog's Head at two.”
+I’ll meet you inside the The Three Broomsticks at two.”
 He started to walk away but he suddenly remembered something.
 “Oh!
 Albus is coming!
 I’m sure you don’t mind.”

 “Wait!”
 I yelled after my cousin but he was gone.
 He had skipped and everything.

 I grabbed her coffee cup and tipped the liquid on the floor.
 “No, that was fun for me.”

 Cassie laughed.
 “I can pour another cup of coffee.
 You meanwhile, cannot get out of this situation.”

 I hate her.

 “Just shut up.”
 I snapped as I thought about today.
 I had woken up in a good mood and now I had this dreading sense of doom building in my stomach.

 Damn you, Scorpius.